pdbme/pdb-api-doc/README.md

 ## About

 Our database offers a JSON API for porn.
-We index scene xxx releases, various pornsites and are able to provide images and preview videos for 0-day porn.
+We index adult releases, various pornsites and are able to provide images and preview videos for high-quality porn releases.

 RSS feeds enable usenet customers to automate downloads from usenet.